 How to Cleanse

-It’s a really good idea to cleanse on a day (or 3 to 5 consecutive days) when you can switch off from the world around you and take time for yourself.
+It’s a really good idea to cleanse on a day (or 3 consecutive days) when you can switch off from the world around you and take time for yourself.

-You don’t have to do all of the suggested routine if you don’t want to - just immersing yourself in whatever self-nurturing things make you happy is enough, for example a warm bath, resting, sipping herbal teas, writing, drawing or reading spiritual texts can all be enjoyed.
+You don’t have to do all of the suggested routine if you don’t want to - just immersing yourself in whatever self-nurturing things make you happy is enough, for example warm bathing, resting, sipping herbal teas, writing, drawing or reading spiritual texts can all be enjoyed.

 It’s not ideal but it is possible to cleanse and continue with a normal day, perhaps at work or out socially with friends.
 In this case you’ll need to take more time to prepare your food for the day and be disciplined about how you go about your day - being mindful not to over-do-it.